sasokuncic/git.props.mngr/README.md

 * to open source file directory to access files

 Used Tools:
-* Python Portable (2.7.6)
-* py2exe
-* Inno Script Studio
+* Python 2.7.6, PyScripter, py2exe, Inno Script Studio

 # Usage
 1. Select Props type:
  * propertites: *.properties files
   * Format: Key=<GUI string>.
 Example: m.Common.Calendar=Calendar
  * xml: *.xml files.
 Supported formats:
   * Format 1: Section / Msg - parent Name, element Id , element Name + text
   * Format 2: phrases / phrase - attribure key + text
   * Note: No configurable solution (=general) available yet
 2. Select options:
  * Open output in editor: to open *.extr, *.cmp or *.comb files
   * Note: Notepad text editor is used.
  * Extract to file: to generate *.extr file.
  * All files in folder: to manage all files in directory of selected source or destination file.
 3. Click "..." to select source file.
  * Note: If All files in folder option is selected then all files with selected Props type are merged into single into single file, named "_all_files_"<Directory Name>
 4. Click Extract to import keys into source keys dictionary.
 5. Click "..." to select destination file.
  * Note: If All files in folder option is selected then all files with selected Props type are merged into single into single file, named "_all_files_"<Directory Name>
 6. Click Extract to import keys into destination keys dictionary.
 7. Click Compare to report empty keys and report keys not in both files